-- Visitors should be encouraged to follow Droplet and Contact Precautions while in the patient room including the use of surgical mask, gown, and gloves. - b.
-If a pediatric patient's primary caregiver(s) desires to "room in" with the patient, they should be educated about PPE available to them to reduce their risk specifically to acquiring the infection, spreading the infection, and spreading the infection to other family members.
-They should be encouraged to wear a surgical mask, gloves, and an isolation gown in the patient room.

-c.
-Hand hygiene must be performed when entering and leaving the patient room.
+- Visitors should be encouraged to follow Droplet and Contact Precautions while in the patient room, including the use of surgical mask, gown, and gloves. - b.
+If a pediatric patient's primary caregiver(s) desires to "room in" with the patient, they should be educated about PPE available to them to reduce their risk, specifically to acquiring the infection, spreading the infection, and spreading the infection to other family members.
+They should be encouraged to wear a surgical mask, gloves, and an isolation gown in the patient room. - c.
+Hand hygiene must be performed when entering and leaving the patient room. - 7.
+Guidelines for Therapeutic Activities for Patients on Droplet/Contact Precautions - Patients on Droplet/Contact Precautions should remain in their rooms for all but essential purposes.
+As part of their rehabilitation, some patients need to exercise outside of their rooms. - b.
+When outside their room for therapeutic exercise, they are accompanied by a PT/OT therapist, nursing, or mobility staff. - The patient and staff member must remain masked while outside of room.
+The staff should also wear a gown. - d.
+The patient and staff pair should remain at least 6 feet away from others while working outside the room. - e.
+If the patient cannot tolerate wearing a mask, they should not perform activities outside their room.

-7. Additional Information:
+8. Additional Information:

-- a.
-Patients on Droplet/Contact Precautions should not ambulate in the hallways or be in public spaces, even while masked. - b.
 For non-emergent visits in the outpatient setting, consider scheduling patients on Droplet Precautions at the end of the day or rescheduling the patient when no longer infectious.

-8. Discontinuing Droplet Precautions
+9. Discontinuing Droplet Precautions

-Refer to Attachment 2: Quick Glance for Respiratory Panel Isolation Precautions for guidelines regarding what type of isolation is needed for each respiratory virus/pathogen on the panel and when precautions can be discontinued.
+Refer to Attachment 2: Quick Glance for Respiratory Panel Isolation Precautions for guidelines regarding the type of isolation needed for each respiratory virus/pathogen on the panel and when precautions can be discontinued.